 SELECT statement.
 To join multiple tables in this way, there must be a logical relationship between the tables involved.
 One example would be joining our

-SELECT users.full_name, books.title, checkouts.checkout_date FROM users INNER JOIN checkouts ON (users.id = checkouts.user_id) INNER JOIN books AS b ON (books.id = checkouts.book_id);
+SELECT users.full_name, books.title, checkouts.checkout_date FROM users INNER JOIN checkouts ON (users.id = checkouts.user_id) INNER JOIN books ON (books.id = checkouts.book_id);

 Here we are using two